 - Quality entertainment.

-The Social Service Division provides case management to inmates through social workers.
+The Social Service Division provides case management to incarcerated people through social workers.

 - Conduct orientation, intake interviews, and needs assessments.

-- Refer inmates to internal and external programs.
+- Refer incarcerated people to internal and external programs.

 - Develop individual service and discharge plans.